nacho692/pa-dlna-chromecast/docs/source/configuration.rst

     * When ``no``, there is only one HTTP session for all the tracks.
 Set this option to ``no`` when the logs show ERROR entries upon tracks changes.

+  *soap_minimum_interval*
+    UPnP SOAP actions [#]_ that start/stop a stream are spread out at ``soap_minimum_interval`` seconds to avoid the problem described at `issue
+    #16`_.
+This applies only to the SOAP actions that initiate or stop a stream:
+    SetAVTransportURI, SetNextAVTransportURI and Stop.

+    The default is 5 seconds.

 Encoder specific options:
 -------------------------